Ramanathapuram: Tourism

-The Royal family sends the elephant for Santhanakoodu procession in Erwadi during the annual Santhanakoodu Festival.
+The royal family sends the elephant for Santhanakoodu procession in Erwadi during the annual Santhanakoodu Festival.

 Ramanathapuram is close to Rameswaram, Devipattinam, Thiruppullani, and Uthirakosamangai which are very important ancient pilgrimage centres.

 Uchipuli, an Indian naval air station with near by Ariyamaan Beach is one among the popular beaches in Uchipuli.

-Periyapattinam, Athiyuthu, Panaikulam, Alagankulam, Puduvalasai, chittarkottai beaches are other popular in Ramnad region.
+Periyapattinam, Athiyuthu, Panaikulam, Alagankulam, Puduvalasai, Chittarkottai, Valoor beaches are other popular in Ramnad region.

-And there is also memorial for Lt.Dr.A.
-P. J. Abdul Kalam is also located at Peikarumbu near Ramanathapuram.
+And there is also memorial for former President of India A. P. J. Abdul Kalam is also located at Peikarumbu near Ramanathapuram.